linoxolus/kai-gallery/README.md

-## The project is not yet complete and needs the following items:
+## The project is not yet complete and needs:
 - HomePage
 - Admin page
 - LightBox images ( Image viewer sub page )